 1. Declutter Ruthlessly And Often

 Items have a habit of collecting in most people’s home offices… all kinds of stuff especially if you have kids.
 Therefore, you need to make a habit of purging your office of paper piles, coffee mugs, knick-knacks, and whatever else might take up your space.
+For your convenience, it would be better to have a dumpster at EWM Dumpster Rental located outside your home office so whenever there’s trash to deal with, now there’s a place to dump it.

 Also, resist the urge to see the office as a storage space.
 You can’t get that thesis paper done and have your work-from-home groove on with a clear, focused mindset when you’re surrounded by junk.